Zatfer17/crush/README.md

 - `CTRL-K` to focus the search bar
 - `CTRL-S` to save the current note
 - `DEL` to delete the current note

+## Trivia
+The name comes from [Crush](https://disney.fandom.com/wiki/Crush), the chill turtle from Finding Nemo.